January 15, 2026

 What Is a Corporate Minute Book?

 A corporate minute book is the official legal record of your corporation.
-It's a binder (or digital file) that contains every foundational document your corporation has ever produced.
+It is a binder (or digital file) that contains every foundational document your corporation has ever produced.

 What Must Be in a Canadian Minute Book?

-Under the Canada Business Corporations Act (CBCA) and provincial equivalents, a complete minute book includes:
+Under the Canada Business Corporations Act (CBCA) and provincial equivalents like Ontario's OBCA and BC's BCBCA, a complete minute book must include:

 📋